 Broadgate is a large business estate in the City of London, built on the site of the old Broad Street Station.
 It has many impressive sculptures by some of the world's greatest artists including a 5 ton polished bronze, nude Venus and a wonderful Japanese inspired water feature.

 The Corporation of London organise an annual exhibit of sculpture pieces on the streets in and around the City.
-This year there are 16 substantial pieces on display from artists all around the world including English sculptors - Sir Anthony Caro and Sarah Lucas.
+This year there are 16 substantial pieces on display from artists all around the world including Damian Hirst and Ryan Gander.
 Join me for a saunter around the City, we’ll be looking at all of the pieces and finding out a little more about them and their creators.

 'Up the Cally'